Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Statefinder Diagnostic

 which are equivalent to:

-In this work, we will use the expressions given in Eqs. (\ref{rgen1}) and (\ref{sgen1}) since they involve quantities we already obtained in previous Sections.\\

-One of the most important properties of the statefinder parameters $ r $ and $ s $ is that the point with coordinates $ \{r, s\} = \{1, 0\} $ in the $ r\text{–}s $ plane corresponds to the spatially flat $ \Lambda $CDM model \cite{huang}.
-Therefore, deviations of a given dark energy (DE) model from this fixed point provide a useful measure of the "distance" of that model from the standard $ \Lambda $CDM cosmology.

-Moreover, it is important to emphasize that in the $ r\text{–}s $ plane, a positive value of the statefinder parameter $ s $ (i.e., $ s > 0 $) indicates a quintessence-like DE model, while a negative value (i.e., $ s < 0 $) is associated with a phantom-like DE model.
+In this work, we will use the expressions given in Eqs. (\ref{rgen1-}) and (\ref{sgen1-}) since they involve quantities we already obtained in previous Sections.\\ One of the most important properties of the statefinder parameters $ r $ and $ s $ is that the point with coordinates $ \{r, s\} = \{1, 0\} $ in the $ r\text{–}s $ plane corresponds to the spatially flat $ \Lambda $CDM model \cite{huang}.
+Therefore, deviations of a given dark energy (DE) model from this fixed point provide a useful measure of the "distance" of that model from the standard $ \Lambda $CDM Cosmology.\\ Moreover, it is important to emphasize that in the $ r\text{–}s $ plane, a positive value of the statefinder parameter $ s $ (i.e., $ s > 0 $) indicates a quintessence-like DE model, while a negative value (i.e., $ s < 0 $) is associated with a phantom-like DE model.
 Transitions between these regimes—for instance, from phantom to quintessence or vice versa—are characterized by a crossing of the point $ \{r, s\} = \{1, 0\} $ in the $ r\text{–}s $ plane \cite{wu1}.

 Several dark energy models — such as braneworld scenarios, the cosmological constant $ \Lambda_{\text{CC}} $, Chaplygin gas, and quintessence — have been thoroughly examined using the statefinder diagnostic in the work by Alam et al.~\cite{alam}, where it was shown that the statefinder pair $ \{r, s\} $ can effectively discriminate among these different cosmologies.
 In addition, the statefinder diagnostic for the $ f(T) $ modified gravity model was studied by Wu and Yu \cite{wu1}.